10dollars/tendollars.github.io.raw/_posts/2014-05-20-andre-torrez.md

 layout: interview
 slug: andre.torrez
 title: Andre Torrez - MLKSHK
-summary: Fun Image Sharing Community
+summary: The other thing about communities is you have to show up every day and read as much as you can.
+You have to get to know every active member and store a little bit of info about them in your head.
+If that knowledge doesn't fit in your one brain then get another brain to help.
+Keep getting brains until you have enough.
 categories: [community, image sharing]
 ---

 This interview is a bit different for I Had Ten Dollars.
 For one thing, it's the first interview I've done over chat, so it's the first interview I'll actually be editing in any significant way.
 But that's all boring behind the scenes stuff.
-This interview is also interesting to me because Andre didn't really want to talk about his project, [MLKSHK](http://mlkshk.com/popular), so I'm going to talk about it a little instead.
+This interview is also interesting to me because [Andre](http://twitter.com/torrez) didn't really want to talk about his project, [MLKSHK](http://mlkshk.com/popular), so I'm going to talk about it a little instead.

 MLKSHK is a photo sharing community, which [Rusty](http://twitter.com/rustyk5) mentioned alongside [MetaFilter](http://metafilter.com) in [today's Tabs](http://www.newsweek.com/today-tabs-semper-bracchia-duo-abscide-251535) as being, "a the product of another pioneer of an earlier web," and [Matthew Panzarino](http://twitter.com/panzer) accurately described as providing an "honest transaction when you visit.
 You go there to look at an image and the image loads first without a bunch of crap being shoved in your face," in his [TechCrunch post](http://techcrunch.com/2014/05/07/beloved-image-sharing-site-mlkshk-saunters-off-into-the-sunset/).

 While MLKSHK opened to the public in late 2010/early 2011 and may not be early-internet old, I see it as a sort of bridge to an earlier web.
 The site was bootstrapped and has remained solely under the control of Andre and his partner [Amber Costley](https://twitter.com/amberdawn) for its entire existence.

-MLKSHK is a beacon of tasteful restraint while still maintaining an exuberant style that could make me feel like I was having fun as soon as I landed on the page.
+The site is a beacon of tasteful restraint while still maintaining an exuberant style that could make me feel like I was having fun as soon as I landed on the page.
 Collaborative collections like "[computers](http://mlkshk.com/computers)", "[you had one job](http://mlkshk.com/OneJob)", "[glorious hair](http://mlkshk.com/glorioushair)", and the always popular "[butts](http://mlkshk.com/buttz)" allowed for themed image sharing trends that are most easily described as being similar to submission-based themed Tumblrs.

 Okay, I'll let Andre talk now.